 On May 18th 2017, the world took an historic step forward in the fight against mercury pollution as the European Union and seven of its member States ratified the Minamata Convention on Mercury, thereby exceeding the 50-party requirement for the treaty to enter into force.

-On 16th August 2017, the Minamata Convention will become legally binding, obliging countries to no longer purchase mercury thermometers and blood pressure devices by 2020, and to seek to phase-down their use of dental amalgam.
+On 16th August 2017, the Minamata Convention entered into force, obliging countries to no longer purchase mercury thermometers and blood pressure devices by 2020, and to seek to phase-down their use of dental amalgam.

 An updated list of Parties to the Convention can be found at www.mercuryconvention.org/Countries.